nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 ### 2.1 Prerequisites to Installation

-There are multiple alternatives how the security server can be deployed.
+There are multiple alternatives how the Security Server can be deployed.
 The options are described in [Annex C Deployment Options](#annex-c-deployment-options).

-The security server runs on the following platforms:
+The Security Server runs on the following platforms:

 * Red Hat Enterprise Linux (RHEL) versions 7, 8 and 9 on a x86-64 platform.
 * Ubuntu Server 20.04 and 22.04 on a x86-64 platform.
 See [IG-SS](ig-ss_x-road_v6_security_server_installation_guide.md) for more information.